otrv4/otrv4/otrv4.md

 Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential have integrity.
-After a MAC key used to validate a received message,  it is revealed in the next message that is sent.
+After a MAC key used to validate a received message,  it is revealed in the first message sent of the next ratchet.
 This allows for forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by